 The best way of mounting an EOTech 512 is through an adjustable gooseneck-style mount that fits the carry handle of AR-15s.
 It will help you line the reticle up perfectly with iron sights.

 The EOTech sports an excellent standard one-minute dot with a 65-minute circle.
 That means it’s fantastic for targets at 5 to 200 yards.

 As an added value, it offers 20 brightness levels with a programmable four or eight-hour auto shut-off.

 The complaints about this scope are related to both its size and weight.
 Most of the blame is due to its AA batteries.
 In addition, despite EOTech’s claim that batteries will last for up to 1,000 hours, the battery life is really not as good as the competition.

 This would have been a perfect sight to make night-vision compatible.
 But unfortunately, it’s not.

-We hope this guideline may help you choose the right carry handle scope.
-Don’t be afraid to take advantage of the great opportunity to equip your AR-15 with an excellent all-around optic.
+We hope these guidelines help you choose the right carry handle scope.
+Don’t be afraid to take advantage of the great opportunity to equip your AR-15 with an excellent, all-around optic.

 There is no reason to switch to a flat-top upper receiver, especially if your budget allows you to invest in higher-end scopes or red dots that guarantee the tightest tolerances possible, a consistent cheek weld, and continuous zero holds.